New American Express Centurion Lounge opens in Denver

 In addition to the new Denver lounge, a brand-new lounge at New York’s JFK airport also opened for the first time last October, and the issuer expects to open a new lounge at London’s Heathrow airport this year.

-Related: Get a sneak peek at New York JFK’s new Amex Centurion Lounge.
+Related: Get an inside look at New York JFK’s new Amex Centurion Lounge.

 Of the 12 other Amex Centurion Lounges that existed before the pandemic, 10 have now reopened.
 The Hong Kong location remains closed, and the lounge at New York’s LaGuardia airport will not reopen until a new lounge is built in the facility’s new Terminal B, which is expected to be completed in 2021.